Junjiequan/collection/README.md

 # Javascript
 Frequently used
 ```
 if(no margin on body tag) use below
-document.body.scrollHeight
+document.body.scrollHeight    // <<<  get entire page height
 else use below
 document.documentElement.scrollHeight